-Workers’ Compensation Philadelphia Lawyer
+Workers’ Compensation Philadelphia Attorney

-Workers’ Compensation is different from Personal Injury law in that the award you would receive as an injured worker is based more on your salary than on the severity of your injury.
+Workers’ Compensation is different from Personal Injury law in that the award you receive as an injured worker is based more on your salary than on the severity of your injury.
 Generally, you would receive about 2/3 of your average weekly wage in the judge finds you have a compensable injury.
 The Workers’ Compensation award is tax free, so it ends up being close to your take home pay.
 All of your work related medical costs are also paid if it is found that you suffered a work related injury.
 What is similar to personal injury law is that you do not pay any money up front to a workers’ compensation attorney.
-You will only pay your lawyer if you win your case.
-The lawyer’s fee in a workers’ compensation case is 20% of your award.
+You will only pay your attorney if you win your case.
+The attorney’s fee in a workers’ compensation case is 20% of your award.

-Philadelphia Workers' Compensation Lawyer Free Consultation
+Philadelphia Workers' Compensation Attorney Free Consultation

-Lawyer in Philadelphia for Workers' Compensation
+Attorney in Philadelphia for Workers' Compensation

 This content was written on behalf of Greg Prosmushkin.